-This e-book includes revised images and instructions throughout to match LinkedIn's new redesign.
-Updates on which features have really disappeared and which have moved.
-Mobile-specific instructions.
-Special advice from a past recruiter.
+This e-book includes revised images and instructions to match LinkedIn's new redesign.
+Includes updates on which features have really disappeared and which have moved, mobile-specific instructions, and special advice from a past recruiter.
 Secret tip: Write headlines over 120 characters!
 (Mistake #1) and much more.

 The Essential Microsoft Word® Manual for Professional Résumé Writers, By Holly Genser. e-Book Only.

 Motivated Resumes & LinkedIn Profiles: Insight, Advice, and Resume Samples by Some of the Most Credentialed, Experienced, and Award-Winning Resume Writes in the Industry (The Motivated Series), By Brian Howard.
 Published November 2017.
 Paperback and Kindle.

 It contains over 180 pieces of sage advice quoted throughout the book.
 You will learn how these writers create impactful resumes and LinkedIn profiles that will stand out, get you interviews, and job offers!
 Get inside the minds of these writers.
 Learn how they think about keywords, titling, branding, accomplishments, format, color, design, and a host of other resume writing and LinkedIn profile considerations as they create stunning resumes and winning LinkedIn profiles.

 How to Write an Amazing IT Resume, By Baron Fendler.
 Published September 2017.
 Paperback and Kindle.

 Over 50 and Motivated: A Job Search Book for Job Seekers Over 50 (The Motivated Series), By Brian Howard.
 Published April 2017.
 Paperback and Kindle.